 Adjust Nap Time, Too

 Although sleep is the biggie when it comes to the time change, mealtimes should also be changed.
-If your child has a regimented eating schedule, change it by 10-15 minutes a few days before the new time sets in.
+If your family has a regimented eating schedule, change it by 10-15 minutes a few days before the new time sets in.
 Doing this beforehand can help cushion the blow.
-If your child’s mealtimes aren’t as structured, no need to worry.
+If your family’s mealtimes aren’t as structured, no need to worry.